 If you’re calling the API functions separately, the workflow would be something like this:

-• Once the caller is happy that the other party has received the transaction (if sending via HTTP) or the output file has been created ready for sending, call tx_lock_outputs with the Slate, which is required before the next calls will work.
+ForeignAPI::receive_txon their foreign API, regardless of whether it’s HTTP or file exchange) - Once the caller is happy that the other party has received the transaction (if sending via HTTP) or the output file has been created ready for sending, call

-• Call post_tx with the transaction in the slate.
+post_txwith the transaction in the slate.

 The most important things to note here are:

-• tx_lock_outputs, which locks the sender’s outputs so they won’t be used in further transactions is not called automatically anywhere (except if you provide send_args in the call to init_send_tx (or init_invoice_tx)
+tx_lock_outputs, which locks the sender’s outputs so they won’t be used in further transactions is not called automatically anywhere (except if you providesend_argsin the call toinit_send_tx(orinit_invoice_tx) -

-• post_tx is not automatically called anywhere, (except for the case where it’s specified in send_args)
+post_txis not automatically called anywhere, (except for the case where it’s specified insend_args)

 Would appreciate if anyone wondering about these can let me know if this helps, if not I can refine with more/clearer information.